ynonp/unix2-bash-scripts-slides/labs/unix_scripting_lab.md

 3. Emulate head with sed (print top 10 lines)
 4. Emulate `tail -1` with sed (print last line of a file)
 5. Emulate `uniq` with sed (delete consecutive duplicate lines)
+8. Delete duplicate words from input line
+9. Replace the first and last word in every line